 How Do I Cope With Mental Illness When Symptoms Are Difficult?

 Living with mental illness isn’t easy, but there are plenty of options to help you treat your symptoms and overcome emotional and spiritual roadblocks.
 You may be prescribed medication or be recommended for talk therapy.
-Perhaps your pastor or another leader in your faith community may be able to provide additional counselling.
+Perhaps your pastor or another leader in your faith community may be able to provide additional counseling.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11).

 You’re never on your own when it comes to your mental health; there is always hope.
 You can find it here.
 TheHopeline puts mental health resources (including a podcast archive) at your fingertips.
 If you’re struggling with depression, anxiety, suicidal thoughts, or addiction, you can request mentorship or prayer right away.

 Greater stability, deeper faith, and stronger relationships are possible – starting now.